 Having studied French, Portuguese, and Swahili, she served on delegations to many nations including Angola, Cuba, Egypt, Grenada, Israel, Jordan, Kenya, Lebanon, Mozambique, Namibia, Nicaragua, Palestine, Panama, Sudan, Tanzania, and Zimbabwe.
 She has conducted additional research in China, France, Hong Kong, Brazil, London, and Tunisia.

-Author of more than 140 publications, Wing is the editor of Critical Race Feminism: A Reader and Global Critical Race Feminism: An International Reader, both from NYU Press, as well as co-editor of the Richard Delgado Reader.
-Her US-oriented scholarship has focused on race and gender discrimination, including autobiographical narratives and such topics as Critical Race Feminism and poverty, and the future of Critical Race Theory.
+Author of more than 150 publications, Wing is the editor of Critical Race Feminism: A Reader and Global Critical Race Feminism: An International Reader, both from NYU Press.
+She is co-editor of the Richard Delgado Reader and Family Law and Gender in the Middle East and North Africa: Change and Stasis since the Arab Spring.
+Her US-oriented scholarship has focused on race and gender discrimination.
 Her international scholarship has emphasized two regions: Africa, especially South Africa; and the Middle East, in particular the Palestinian legal system.
 International law and Feminism, International law and Race, and the Arab world and women’s rights are among the topics of articles.

-Wing will teach Sex Discrimination Law in spring 2022.
+Wing will teach Sex-based Discrimination Law in spring 2024.

 Practice and Teaching: